gregorywmorris/oaken-spirits/README.md

 ### Objectives

-1. Create a single database as the source of truth
+1. Create a single database as the source of truth.
-1. Create a data pipeline that integrates the systems and provides real-time updates
+1. Create a data pipeline that integrates the systems and provides real-time updates.
-1. Ensure the system is scalable
+1. Ensure the system is scalable.
-1. Provide an analytics solution
+1. Provide an analytics solution.

 ### Technical Design